 - The mechanism of how tretinoin stimulates collagen formation to reverse wrinkles is fully worked out.

 - The different ways that is helps to reduce unwanted pigment problems such as melasma and sun spots have been identified.

 - The way that it works to alters skin structure to brighten the complexion and give it a dewy and youthful appearance is also well understood.

-Tretinoin cream (like all retinoids) is applied at night.
+Tretinoin cream (like retinol) is applied at night.
 It breaks down on exposure to light so it's best to put it on right before you turn out your light to go to sleep.
 It also causes irritation if you apply it to skin that is damp.
 Because of these two particular tretinoin 'issues', the steps of my night time skin care regimen for tretinoin users are as follows:

 - Apply any other skin care products

 - Wait at least 15 or 30 minutes

 - Apply tretinoin right before turning out the light